- About Us

 In addition, the Museum also features a variety of changing exhibits and attractions, as well as films, lectures and other programs.

-In December, the Dossin closed for renovations resulting from our continuing Past>Forward Campaign.
-The Museum reopened on May 18, 2013, allowing visitors to experience the new permanent exhibit, Built by the River in the John A. and Marlene L. Boll Foundation Gallery, which highlights Detroit’s proximity to the Detroit River and its importance in growing the region in commerce and manufacturing.
-In this hands-on interpretation, can steer a long-ship down the Detroit River and notice additional re-energized permanent exhibits and technological improvements.
+The Museum reopened after extensive renovations on May 18, 2013, allowing visitors to experience a new permanent exhibit, Built by the River in the John A. and Marlene L. Boll Foundation Gallery, which highlights Detroit’s proximity to the Detroit River and its importance in growing the region in commerce and manufacturing.
+In this hands-on interpretation, visitors can steer a long-ship down the Detroit River and enjoy additional re-energized permanent exhibits and technological improvements.